maxthraxx/WFGY/OS/README.md

 <details>
 <summary><strong>“Wait... a TXT file is an OS?”</strong></summary>
 Yes.
 Operating systems are made of logic, memory, and rules — not pixels.
-WFGY encodes semantic memory and reasoning protocols inside a .txt file, readable by any AI.
+The WFGY Reasoning Engine encodes semantic memory and reasoning protocols inside a `.txt` file, readable by any AI.
 </details>

 <details>